fiifidawson/LLM-Cultural-Awareness/README.md

 **API Key Error**: Ensure your OpenAI API key is properly set **Data Path Error**: Verify your data paths exist and contain JSON files **Permission Error**: Check file permissions for cache and output directories

-### Getting Help

-1. Check the console output for specific error messages
-2. Verify your data format matches the expected JSON structure
-3. Ensure all dependencies are installed correctly

-## Contributing

-When contributing to this project:
-1. Follow the existing code structure
-2. Add appropriate error handling
-3. Update documentation for new features
-4. Test with sample data before submitting